cbeams/bisq2-proto/docs/glossary.md

 > Bob took a _loan_ from Alice for **100,000 USDT repayable in 12 months with 8% APY interest**

 <details>
-- May involve an additional up-front "loan origination" fee to protect lender against early (i.e. no- or low-interest) payback
+- May involve an additional up-front "loan origination" fee to protect lender against early (i.e. no- or low-interest) payback<br>
-- Secured loans would include over-collateralized loans
+- Secured loans would include over-collateralized loans<br>
-  - would require 3rd key and forced liquidation / margin call schedule
+  - would require 3rd key and forced liquidation / margin call schedule<br>
 - Unsecured loans possible.
-Just as any exchange could be unsecured.
+Just as any exchange could be unsecured.<br>
 </details>

 #### Principal